-Warnings do not prevent the actual translation, but not taking the warnings into account may prevent the successful export of the target document or cause the completed file to become corrupted.
+Warnings do not prevent the actual translation from taking place, but not taking warnings into account may prevent the successful export of the target document or cause the completed file to become corrupted.
+Below are some of the most common errors.

 - The imported file contains fields.
 To translate them, replace the fields with text and re-import it into Memsource.